Admissions Requirements

 Clearance

-Students enrolled in programs that include invasive lab training (E.g., Phlebotomy Technician, Medical Assistant, etc.) will not be allowed to participate in any hands-on lab training until the required health documents are submitted.
+Students enrolled in programs that include invasive lab training (E.g., EKG/Phlebotomy Technician, Medical Assistant, etc.) will not be allowed to participate in any hands-on lab training until the required health documents are submitted.
 Upon submission, students will receive clearance to begin lab training.

 Exempt Program